About JACA

 IT STARTED WITH A TRIP TO JAPAN

-After much more discussion with other friends in both the Japanese Akitainu and American Akita fancies, they decided to make a commitment to work towards the split, to breed only Japanese Akitainu and to improve and preserve the breed as set forth by the country of origin, Japan.
-Little did they know the separation of the Japanese Akitainu and American Akita as two individual breeds in most of the rest of the world would happen so soon after their trip to AKIHO Headquarters and that the World Union of Akita Clubs (WUAC) would soon be formed.
+After much more discussion with other friends in both the Japanese Akitainu and American Akita fancies, they decided to make a commitment to work towards the split in the AKC, to breed only Japanese Akitainu and to improve and preserve the breed as set forth by Japan as the country of origin.
+Little did they know the separation of the Japanese Akitainu and American Akita as two individual breeds in most of the rest of the world would happen so soon after their trip to AKIHO Headquarters and that the World Union of Akita Clubs (WUAC) would soon be formed by the JKC.

 JACA IS FOUNDED